emmajanedrews/base-template/_posts/2018-02-07-5-things-to-do-when-your-home-isnt-selling.md

 <center>&nbsp;</center>

-Lately, we’ve been getting a lot of questions from home sellers.
-They say, “I’ve had my home on the market with this other agent, and it’s not selling.
+Lately, we’ve been getting a lot of questions from home sellers who have<br>been trying to sell their home with other area Agents.

+They say, *“I’ve had my home on the market with this other agent, and it’s not<br>selling.
 Why isn’t it selling?
 What’s wrong with my home?
-Is this the wrong time to be on the market?
-Is it my agent?”
+Is this the wrong<br>time to be on the market?
+Is it my agent?”*

 These are all valid questions.
-You have five options if your home isn’t selling.
+Let’s figure this out together.

-I understand why homes don’t sell.
-In 2016, The Larkin Group sold 56 homes in a day or less.
-In 2017, we sold 73 homes in under 25 days.
-I say this not to impress you but rather to impress upon you that we have a system that routinely beats the market and routinely works.
-I am approaching your questions as an experienced real estate specialist who has sold over 1,100 homes.
+For context as to whether we are a proper “authority” to be answering this<br>question: In 2016 The Larkin Group sold 56 homes in <u>1 day or less!</u>

+In 2017, <u>we sold 73 homes in under 25 days</u>.
+I say this not to impress you but<br>rather to impress upon you that we have a system that routinely beats the<br>market and routinely works.
+I am approaching your questions as an<br>experienced real estate specialist who has sold over 1,100 homes.

 {% include pullquote.html %}

-So, here’s what you need to do if your home isn’t selling:
+The likely remedy to your home sale problem falls under one of these 5<br>options:

-1. **Check your price.&nbsp;**You need to be really honest with yourself about your price.
+1. Check your price.
+You need to be quite honest with yourself about<br>your price.
 Is your home overpriced for the market?
+Do you love your<br>home so much that you’re willing to “buy it back” (overprice it) daily?

-Your listing price is not about what you need or want, and it’s not what the appraiser or grandmother told you.
-Ask yourself, “What is the market value of my home?”
+Your listing price is not about what you need or want, and it’s not what<br>the appraiser or grandmother told you.
+Ask yourself, “What is the market<br>value of my home?
+What would a real Buyer pay for this home?
+What<br>would I PERSONALLY pay if I were in the market and had all sorts of

+other options?”
 You need to be very honest with yourself.
-This is a real man in the mirror moment.
+This is a real<br>“man (or woman) in the mirror” moment.

-2. **Look at the condition and staging.** Did your agent give you any feedback about your house?
-If so, did you ignore that feedback?
-Maybe your home is messy, or you need to update or neutralize the paint.
-It’s fairly likely that there is something you know you need to fix but didn’t, and that is what’s keeping your home from selling.
+1. Look at the condition and staging.
+Did your agent give you any<br>feedback about your house prior to listing?
+If so, did you ignore that<br>feedback?
+Perhaps there is overlooked clutter or you need to update or<br>neutralize the paint.

+It’s fairly likely that there is something you felt you neede3d to fix but<br>didn’t, and that is what’s keeping your home from selling.

-3. **Marketing.** Did you hire a real estate agent who spends thousands of dollars on radio, Zillow, Trulia, Realtor.com, and Homes.com?
-Is your agent marketing to other real estate agents and incentivizing those agents to bring buyers to your home?
-There is a good chance you don’t know what they are doing, so ask your agent about their marketing plan.
+1. Marketing?
+Did you hire a real estate agent who spends thousands of<br>dollars on radio, Zillow, Trulia, Realtor.com, and Homes.com?
+Have you<br>seen exactly what the agent is doing to attract Buyers?
+If not, find out!

+Is your agent marketing to other real estate agents and incentivizing<br>those agents to bring buyers to your home?
+There is a good chance you<br>don’t know what they are doing, so ask your agent about their marketing<br>plan.

-4. **Fix it up.** This goes back to my second point.
-You may need to spend some money to fix up your home.
+1. Needed repairs?
+This goes back to my second point.
+You may need to<br>spend some money to fix up your home.
+I don’t mean decluttering, this<br>could mean replacing tattered flooring or even more significant repairs.<br>It will cost you in the short run, but might cost you the entire sale in the<br>long run.
-5. **Quit.** You always have the option to quit and take your home off the market.
+2. Quit.
+You always have the option to quit and take your home off the<br>market.

 In most cases, the reason a home doesn’t sell is due to pricing.
-Be honest with yourself and your agent.
+Be honest<br>with yourself and your agent.

-This market has been great for sellers, and a good agent should be able to sell your home in 30 days or less.
-If your home is still on the market, it’s time to have a heart-to-heart with your agent.
+This market has been great for sellers.
+INCREDIBLE even.
+And a good agent<br>should be able to sell your home in 30 days or less.
+If your home is still on the<br>market, it’s time to have a heart-to- heart with your agent.

-If you have any other questions or need help selling your home, just give me a call or send me an email.
-I would be happy to help you!
+If you have any other questions or need help selling your home, just give me a<br>call or send me an email.
+We’re happy to share our observations free of<br>charge, and definitely will not solicit your listing if you happen to be actively on<br>the market with another agent.
+Our suggestions may even help them get it<br>sold!